View Current

 Section 3 - Definitions

 Graduation Officer means the person assigned to the role of coordinating all activities related to the graduation process.
-This will normally be the Executive Principal Student Experience, or delegate.
+This will normally be the Executive Principal Student Journey, or delegate.